kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arrest records that fall under any of the following categories may qualify for expungement under KRS 431.076:

-• Arrests that led to an acquittal (where charges were dismissed but not in exchange for a guilty plea to another charge)
+• Arrests that resulted in acquittals (where charges were dismissed but not in exchange for a guilty plea to another charge)

 • Arrests that led to felony charges that did not result in indictment

-To expunge arrest records under KRS 431.076, interested persons must complete form 497.2.
-The completed form and the petitioner's expungement certification can be filed at the court with appropriate jurisdiction over the case.
+To expunge arrest records under KRS 431.076, interested persons typically must complete Form 497.2.
+The completed form and the petitioner's expungement certification may be filed at the court with appropriate jurisdiction over the case.

 Expunging an arrest record under KRS 431.078

-Arrest and other pertinent records may be expunged under KRS 431.078 using form 496.2 when an arrest resulted in the arrestee's conviction on certain misdemeanors, violations, or traffic infractions.
-Below are some eligibility criteria that must be met for a court to approve the expungement of qualifying records under KRS 431.078;
+Arrest and other pertinent records may be expunged under KRS 431.078 using Form 496.2 if an arrest results in a conviction for certain misdemeanors, violations, or traffic infractions.
+Some of the eligibility criteria a petitioner is required to fulfill for a court to approve the expungement of qualifying records under KRS 431.078 include:

-• The petitioner's arrest did not stem from a sexual offense or an offense against a minor.
+• The arrest does not result from a sexual offense or an offense against a minor

-• The petitioner had not been convicted of a felony or misdemeanor in five (5) years prior to filing the expungement petition
+• The petitioner did not have a felony or misdemeanor conviction in the previous five (5) years before filing for expungement.

-• The petitioner has no pending proceedings concerning a felony or misdemeanor offense.
+• The petitioner has no pending felony or misdemeanor trial.

-• The petitioner's offense can not be enhanced for a second or subsequent offense, or the time limit for such an enhancement has passed.
+• The offense cannot be enhanced for a second or subsequent offense, or the time limit for such an enhancement has passed.

-Provided the aforementioned eligibility criteria are met.
-In that case, interested parties may file a completed form 496.2, their expungement certification, and the necessary fees before a court with the proper jurisdiction to request the expungement of their record.
+Individuals who fulfill the aforementioned eligibility criteria may file completed Forms 496.2, their expungement certifications, and pay the necessary fees to request the expungement of their records through the courts.

 How Do I Find Recent Arrests in Kentucky?

-In Kentucky, Interested persons can obtain information on recent arrests by submitting an open record request to law enforcement agencies, such as county sheriff's offices and local police departments.
-Most local jails and detention centers also provide online inmate search tools that can be used to find information about individuals who were recently arrested and booked.
+In Kentucky, interested persons may obtain information on recent arrests by submitting an open records request to law enforcement agencies, such as county sheriff's offices and local police departments.
+Most local jails and detention centers also provide online inmate search tools that individuals may use to find information about recently arrested and booked individuals.
 These online tools are typically found on the official websites of most Kentucky municipalities and counties.
-Some examples include the Boone County jail inmate list page, Lexington Detention Center inmate information page, and Louisville Metropolitan Department of Corrections inmate search tool.
+Some examples include the Boone County Jail Inmate List Page, the Lexington Detention Center Inmate Information Page, and the Louisville Metropolitan Department of Corrections Inmate Search tools.

 Are Kentucky Arrest Records Free?

-The easiest way to access an individual's arrest information for free in Kentucky is through online inmate search tools maintained by local jails and detention centers.
-These tools only provide basic arrest information on individuals who were booked or released from respective jails or detention centers in the state.
-More detailed arrest records are typically only accessible for a fee through local law enforcement agencies.
-Detailed arrest records are also accessible through third-party websites at a fee.
+In Kentucky, the easiest way for individuals to access arrest information for free is through online inmate search tools.
+Local jails and detention centers maintain these tools, which provide basic arrest information for individuals booked into or released from their facilities.
+More detailed arrest records typically require a fee and are accessible through local law enforcement agencies.
+Third-party websites also provide access to detailed arrest records for a fee.

 disclaimer